Ringgold, Virginia

 Ringgold is an unincorporated community in Pittsylvania County in the U.S. state of Virginia with a postal zip code 24586.
+The local high school is Dan River High School.

 The community was named after Maj.
 Samuel Ringgold, a hero of the Battle of Palo Alto in the U.S.-Mexican War.

 Ringgold lies twenty minutes' drive away from Danville, Virginia.
 Southern Ringgold touches the southern border of Virginia and North Carolina.